California's education and research communities leverage their networking resources under

 institutions and industry research organizations with which CENIC's Associate researchers and educators are engaged.

-CalREN consists of a CENIC-operated backbone to which schools and other institutions in all 58 of California's counties connect via leased
+CalREN consists of a CENIC-owned and operated backbone to which schools and other institutions in all 58 of California's counties connect via leased

 circuits obtained from telecom carriers or fiber-optic cable.
 In the map to the right, the CalREN backbone fiber network is shown in white, while